BAC: Hungarian firm in focus of Hezbollah pager explosions – DW – 09/18/2024

 According to the official company register in Hungary, BAC is involved in activities ranging from the manufacture of electronic medical devices and electronic components to the extraction of natural gas and crude oil.

-According to data on CompanyWall business, which classifies and analyzes financial information and business information on firms, BAC Consulting posted a profit after tax of 18.3 million Hungarian forint (€46.4 million/$51.7 million) on revenue of 215 million Hungarian forint in 2023.
-The company posted a profit after tax of 5.8 million Hungarian forint.
+According to data on CompanyWall business, which classifies and analyzes financial information and business information on firms, BAC Consulting posted a profit after tax of 18.3 billion Hungarian forint (€46.4 million/$51.7 million) on revenue of 215 billion Hungarian forint in 2023.
+The company posted a profit after tax of 5.8 billion Hungarian forint.

 On Wednesday, BAC's website first showed a login screen instead of the home page, and then eventually showed an error message, stating that "you don't have permission to access this resource."

 The company's CEO is Cristiana Barsony-Arcidiacono, whose CV describes her as a "scientist using my very diverse background to work on interdisciplinary projects for strategic decision-making."
-She has been with BAC since March 2016 and lists business development and sustainable and capacity development among her areas of expertise.
+She has been with BAC since March 2016 and lists business development, sustainability strategies and capacity development among her areas of expertise.

 The official company register mentions 49-year-old Barsony-Arcidiacono as the sole owner of the company.